ourbunka/aidadiffusion/README.md

 coming soon

 # V0.1.4 Dependency installation
 If you download Latest V0.1.4-Portable releases, ignore this.
-All python, stablediffusion & onnx dependencies in included in the release.
+All python & stablediffusion dependencies in included in the release.

 If you gitclone this repo, you need to copy these python libraries into aidadiffusion/diffusers/examples/inference/vendor directory
 -diffusers